Decoding the 642 Area Code: A thorough look

 The History and Implementation of 642:

 The implementation of a new area code like 642 is a carefully planned process involving the North American Numbering Plan Administrator (NANPA) and local telecommunications carriers.
-The decision to introduce an overlay is driven by projections of future phone number demand.
+Because of that, the decision to introduce an overlay is driven by projections of future phone number demand.
 Factors considered include population growth, business expansion, and the proliferation of mobile devices and VoIP services, all contributing to an increased need for phone numbers.

 Impact on Businesses and Residents:

 The introduction of an overlay area code like 642 primarily impacts businesses and residents by requiring them to add the area code to local calls.
-This means that within the overlay region, it will no longer be sufficient to dial just the seven-digit phone number; the area code will become a mandatory part of the dialing process.
-This change aims to ensure that calls reach the intended recipient without ambiguity.
+Basically, within the overlay region, it will no longer be sufficient to dial just the seven-digit phone number; the area code will become a mandatory part of the dialing process.
+This change aims to make sure calls reach the intended recipient without ambiguity.

 Businesses need to update their phone systems and internal directories to reflect the new dialing requirements.
 This might include updating phone lists, automated systems, and any software that interacts with phone numbers.
 For residents, the transition usually involves a learning curve and a period of adjustment to the new dialing procedures.